Shipping from the State of Arkansas to Indiana

 Arkansas is currently nicknamed The Natural State or The Land of Opportunity.
 It is also well-known by its former nickname as The Bear State.
 The state tree is the Pine, the state bird is the Mockingbird and the state flower is the Apple Blossom.
 The state motto is ‘The People Rule’ (Latin: Regnat populous).

-Shipping to the City of Arkansas to Indiana
+Shipping to the State of Arkansas to Indiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.